shellqiqi/nju-network-labs/appendix/about-this-repository.md

 # About This Repository

-This repository is the sorce code of our manual.
+This repository is the source code of our manual.

 ## Building